A Coastal Day Trip Perfect for the Winter Months

 What to wear: Layered clothing is recommended for foggy coastal days.

 Pt.
 Reyes Playground, better known as Toby’s Community Park, beckons children with its sand play area, tot swings, and a climbing structure.
 Also, it’s another great pit-stop to bring your coffee and snacks.
+Fido is allowed at the Park (not in the playground) and must remain on leash at all times.

 Originally a truck stop, Pine Cone Diner is another breakfast spot famous for its pancakes.
 Don’t forget to save room for their cobbler with locally made ice cream.
 Station House Café is a must with menu highlights like Niman Ranch short ribs, roasted chicken panzanella, and Hog Island oysters.
 Kids can choose between fish & chips, grilled cheese, and Niman franks and fries.
 The courtyard seating area is especially lovely on warm days with its small organic garden and wild roses in bloom.